-4.2 Heath in the Roman Period
+4.2 Heath in the Roman period

-Unfortunately, not much is known about heath and the maintenance of heath during the Roman Period.
+Unfortunately, not much is known about heath and the maintenance of heath during the Roman period.
 The practice of barrow building was no longer continued and no soil records have been investigated that could give information on the use of heathland in the period thereafter.
-Some studies have been conducted, however, suggesting that heathland areas continuously existed throughout the Roman Period, indicating that some form of heath management must have taken place during that time, for example at the Echoput (see Sect.
+Some studies have been conducted, however, suggesting that heathland areas continuously existed throughout the Roman period, indicating that some form of heath management must have taken place during that time, for example at the Echoput (see Sect.
 3.3).
-At the Echoput heath was present at and prior to the period the barrows were built (the late Iron Age).
-This heath area must have been managed for some time to maintain.
+At the Echoput heath was present at and prior to the period in which the barrows were built (the late Iron Age).
+This heath area must have been managed for some time in order to have been maintained.
 At the same site several post holes have been discovered close to the barrows.
-The infill of these post holes, which probably date to the Late Medieval Period, have been analysed for pollen as well (Doorenbosch 2013, chapter 8.1).
+The infill of these post holes, which probably date to the late Medieval Period, has been analyzed for pollen as well (Doorenbosch 2013, chap.
+8.1).
 It was shown that at the time the posts were placed the heath had expanded compared to when the barrows were built.
 It cannot be said with certainty that the heath was present and maintained in the period in between the barrow building and the post placing, but it is likely that this is the case.
-The presence of heath during the Roman Period was also shown in pollen diagrams from several palaeosols, for example Venloop (Maashorst, North-Brabant, van Mourik et al., 2012a) and Defensiedijk (Weert, Middle Limburg, van Mourik et al., 2010).
+The presence of heath during the Roman period was also shown in pollen diagrams from several paleosols, for example Venloop (Maashorst, North Brabant; van Mourik et al., 2012a) and Defensiedijk (Weert, central Limburg; van Mourik et al., 2010).
 In addition, the presence of heath during the Roman period is mentioned in several other studies (Bakels, 2014; Kooijstra, 2008; Kooijstra and Groot, 2015).
-With the continuous presence of heath vegetation it is most probable that the local population continued with extensive grazing management on the heaths until the early Middle Ages.
-In Twente and Drenthe (Eastern Netherlands) the sustainable management of the common heaths was controlled by the so called marke administrative system (Spek, 2004), in the Campina (Southern Netherlands) the stability of the common heaths was the common denominator of sustainable agricultural production of the smallholders and the elites (de Keyzer, 2013).
-Small scale events such as storms and fires could destabilize the ecosystems for a relatively short time, but commercial interventions caused more permanent destabilization and sand drifting: the iron industry from the Iron Age till the 7th century (Beukenkamp & Sevink, 2005), the deforestations from the 11th-13th century and the introduction of the deep stable economy in the course of the 18th century (Vera, 2011).
+With the continuous presence of heath vegetation it is most probable that the local population continued with extensive grazing management on the heaths until the early

+Middle Ages.
+In Twente and Drenthe (eastern Netherlands) the sustainable management of the common heaths was controlled by the so-called Marke administrative system (Spek, 2004); in the Campina (southern Netherlands) the stability of the common heaths was the common denominator of sustainable agricultural production of the smallholders and the elites (de Keyzer, 2013).
+Small-scale events such as storms and fires could destabilize the ecosystems for a relatively short time, but commercial interventions caused more permanent destabilization and sand drifting: the iron industry from the Iron Age till the 7th century (Beukenkamp and Sevink, 2005), the deforestations from the 11th-13th century, and the introduction of the deep, stable economy in the course of the 18th century (Vera, 2011).

-4.3 Heath management since AD 500: plaggic agriculture, sand drifting, reclamation and restoration
+4.3 Heath management since AD 500: plaggic agriculture, sand drifting, reclamation, and restoration

-In the Early Middle Ages people learned to produce manure by using organic materials such as the ectorganic horizon of deciduous forests and grass sods from the brook valleys as stable fillings (van Mourik and Jansen, 2016).
+In the early Middle Ages people learned to produce manure by using organic materials such as the ectorganic horizon of deciduous forests and grass sods from the brook valleys as stable fillings (van Mourik et al., 2016).
 Serious degradation of heaths during this time is not recorded in the soil archives.
 Heath management was most probably restricted to burning and mowing of older Calluna shrubs (Burny, 1999).